Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated as good, with residents typically located 203 meters from the nearest transport stop.
-Service frequency averages 593 trips per day across all routes, equating to approximately 56 weekly trips per individual stop.
+The accessibility of these transport services is rated as good with residents typically located approximately 203 meters from the nearest stop.
+On average, there are about 593 trips per day across all routes, which equates to roughly 56 weekly trips per individual stop.

 Frequently Asked Questions - Transport